Turnips come in all shapes and colors; from round to cylindrical and from rose to black. They may be eaten raw or cooked.

 How to Store

 Store turnips in the refrigerator in a plastic bag with some air holes for only a few days since they get bitter with prolonged storage.
-Long term: Pack in moist sand and store in a cold root cellar at 32-40 degrees.
-Can last up to 5 months.
+Turnips can last up to 5 months packed in moist sand and stored in a cold root cellar at 32-40 degrees.

 How to Prepare

 Rinse thoroughly in cold water.
 Peel outer skin.
-Eat raw: Chop in salads, wraps, pitas, and sandwiches.
-To reduce bitterness, first blanch 4-5 minutes.
-Eat cooked: Steam, microwave, boil, sauté, stir-fry, or braise in flavored broth.
+Steam, microwave, boil, sauté, stir-fry, or braise in flavored broth.
 Add to casseroles, soups, dips, sauces and pasta, rice and egg dishes, or cook with other vegetables with olive oil, garlic, and lemon juice.
 Save the turnip greens for any recipe that calls for greens.